Provable Tensor-Train Format Tensor Completion by Riemannian Optimization: Exact Recovery and Convergence Analysis

 \subsection{Local Convergence of Riemannian Gradient Descent}

-For the local convergence of an iterative algorithm, we study its behaviour in a small neighbourhood of the global minimizer, namely $\calT^{\ast}$ for our case.
-Lemma \ref{thm:localconvergence} dictates that Algorithm \ref{alg:rgradtt} converges linearly to $\calT^{\ast}$ as long as the initialization, be it obtained from our proposed Algorithm~\ref{alg:init} or not, $\calT_0$ is sufficiently close to $\calT^{\ast}$ and a sample size condition holds.
+We study the local convergence of Algorithm~\ref{alg:rgradtt} in a small neighbourhood of the global minimizer, namely $\calT^{\ast}$ for our case.
+Lemma \ref{thm:localconvergence} dictates that Algorithm \ref{alg:rgradtt} converges linearly to $\calT^{\ast}$ as long as the initialization, be it obtained from our proposed Algorithm~\ref{alg:init} or other approaches, $\calT_0$ is sufficiently close to $\calT^{\ast}$ and a sample size condition holds.
 The proof of Lemma~\ref{thm:localconvergence} is postponed to the Appendix. \begin{lemma} Suppose the conditions on $\calT^{\ast}$ from Theorem~\ref{thm:main} hold, and the initialization $\calT_0$ satisfies

 for a sufficiently large but absolute constant $C>0$.
 There exists an absolute constant $C_m>0$ depending only on $m$ such that if the sample size $n$ satisfies

 then with probability at least $1-(m+4)\dmax^{-m}$, the sequence $\{\calT_l\}_{l=1}^{\infty}$ generated by Algorithm \ref{alg:rgradtt} with a constant step size $\alpha = 0.12n^{-1}d^*$ satisfy